 The most common dose is 0.5 mg/kg infused over 40 minutes.
 Your psychiatrist will decide if you need a different dose.

-You will receive your IV ketamine treatment 2 times per week for 3 weeks.
-In total, you will receive 6 treatments over 3 weeks.
+You will receive your IV ketamine treatment 2 times per week for 2-3 weeks.
+In total, you may receive up to 8 treatments over 3 weeks.

-About one third of patients have significant improvement (their depressive symptoms largely go away) by the end of one series of IV treatments.
+About one third of patients show significant improvement (their depressive symptoms largely go away) by the end of IVK treatment.
 About one third of patients do not improve with ketamine treatment.
-The other third usually have some improvement.
+The other third usually experience some improvement.

 You may feel the effects within a few hours to 24 hours of a single treatment, however it often takes a few days to feel better.
 It has been shown that benefits improve with repeated treatments.